thepanacealab/covid19_twitter/README.md

-# Covid-19 Twitter dataset for scientific use
+# Covid-19 Twitter chatter dataset for scientific use

 Due to the relevance of the COVID-19 global pandemic, we are releasing our dataset of tweets acquired from the Twitter Stream related to COVID-19 chatter.
 The first 9 weeks of data (from January 1st, 2020 to March 11th, 2020) contain very low tweet counts as we filtered other data we were collecting for other research purposes, however, one can see the dramatic increase as the awareness for the virus spread.
 Dedicated data gathering started from March 11th yielding over 4 million tweets a day.